demisto/content-docs/docs/integrations/code-conventions.md

   hiddenusername: true
 \```

-Using parameter type of credentials is needed even for case of API token and not username/password as it provides the user the flexibility of 'switching to credentials' where he could input his credentials instead of his access information.
+Using credentials parameter type is always recommended (even when working with API token\key) as it provides the user the flexibility of using the [XSOAR credentials vault](https://xsoar.pan.dev/docs/reference/articles/managing-credentials) feature when configuring the integration for the first time.

 ## Quality Examples of Integrations
 * [Google Cloud Functions](https://github.com/demisto/content/tree/master/Packs/GoogleCloudFunctions/Integrations/GoogleCloudFunctions)